vytautasl1337/UseTheForce/README.md

 ---

-Scripts to analyze behavioral data from the grip force/reward task used in Precision-BCT and ADAPT-PD projects.
-The pipeline is wrapped in a GUI, allowing researchers to analyze their data with little effort.
+Scripts to analyze behavioral data from the grip force/reward task used in Precision-BCT, ADAPT-PD (and maybe future?) projects.
+The pipeline is wrapped in a GUI, allowing to analyze one's data with little effort.
 There are two main flows of the pipeline:

-- Single subject outcome visualization (in development, incomplete) - allows to visualize grip responses in various conditions.
+- Single subject outcome visualization (incomplete, but most likely abandoned) - allows to visualize grip responses in various conditions.
 At the moment mainly used for data quality checks.

-- Group analysis (in development) - outputs a table of detailed trial performance and estimations of relevant grip curve metrics - reaction times, maximum grip values etc. The output can be easily read by any statistical software.
+- Group analysis - outputs a table of detailed trial performance and estimations of relevant grip curve metrics - reaction times, maximum grip values etc. The output can be easily read by any statistical software.

 ---